dotnet/AspNetDocs/aspnet/mvc/overview/older-versions-1/security/authenticating-users-with-forms-authentication-cs.md

 uid: mvc/overview/older-versions-1/security/authenticating-users-with-forms-authentication-cs
 title: "Authenticating Users with Forms Authentication (C#) | Microsoft Docs"
 author: rick-anderson
 description: "Learn how to use the [Authorize] attribute to password protect particular pages in your MVC application.
-You learn how to use the Web Site Administration Too..." ms.author: riande ms.date: 01/27/2009 ms.assetid: 239fd3ca-5630-4b8d-bc4b-2f906b1d3504
+You learn how to use the Web Site Administration Too...
+(C#)" ms.author: riande ms.date: 01/27/2009 ms.assetid: 239fd3ca-5630-4b8d-bc4b-2f906b1d3504